top of page

 • Is a Labrador Retriever a Crossbred dog?

-Labrador Retrievers are not a cross between a Labrador and a Golden Retriever; they are a distinct breed.
-The "Retriever" in their name indicates that they belong to the GUNDOG group, originally bred for retrieving game birds shot by the English aristocracy.
-Labrador Retrievers come in three recognized colours: black, yellow, and chocolate.
-The "Chocolates" may range from milk chocolate to dark chocolate in their colouring.
-The Labrador Retriever Standard is the official document describing the desirable appearance, traits and behaviours of a pure-bred Labrador.
+Labrador Retrievers are a distinct breed and are not a mix between a Labrador and a Golden Retriever.
+The term "Retriever" indicates that they belong to the Gundog group, originally bred to retrieve game birds for the English aristocracy.
+Labrador Retrievers come in three recognised colours: Black, Yellow, and Chocolate.
+The chocolate variety can range in colour from milk chocolate to dark chocolate.
+The Labrador Retriever Standard is the official document describing the desired appearance, traits, and behaviours of a purebred Labrador.

 • How much does a Monnybrook Labrador Puppy cost?

-If you have further questions, please click here to submit your query.
+If you have further questions, don't hesitate to contact us.

 We appreciate your interest in our puppies.